LILHOPE06/LILHOPE06/README.md

 ## Fun Fact

-- 📖 Into manga - Record of Ragnarok is a fav and Buddha is my fav character!.
+- 📖 Fav character- Buddha from ROR and Viktor from Arcane.
 - 🐈 I really love cats.
 - 🍵 Not a coffee person but I really enjoy with tea.